Apple reported most national security orders ever this year

 "By law, this is the most precise information we are currently allowed to disclose," Apple said in the report.

-Requests from law enforcement also increased.
-Apple disclosed that it received 30,814 demands for 233,052 devices worldwide.
-That's 630 more requests than from Apple's report on the latter half of last year, but less than the 33,006 devices requested from one year ago.
+Apple's not the only company that's received national security letters.
+Twitter disclosed in January that it received two from the FBI in the last two years that previously came with gag orders not to discuss them.
+Google, Yahoo and Cloudflare also have published national security letters received from the FBI, some dating back to 2013.

-Sometimes, these requests from law enforcement can be when police are trying to track down lost or stolen devices, Apple noted in its report.
+Worldwide request from law enforcement also increased.
+Apple disclosed that it received 30,814 demands for 233,052 devices in the first half of 2017.
+That's up slightly from Apple's report on the later half of 2016, but less than the 33,006 device requests reported in the year-ago period.
+Examples of these requests include law enforcement helping customers track down lost or stolen devices, as well as requests related to fraud investigations, Apple said in the report.

 Update, 10:38 a.m.
 PT: The Justice Department declined to comment.